ulfschneider/ulf.website/content/posts/reading/2020-06-09-how-jamstack-enables-canadas-largest-food-retailer.md

 ---
-title: How the JAMstack enables Canadas largest food retailer
+title: How the JAMstack enables Canada´s largest food retailer
 refer: A talk by Justin Watts at JAMstack_conf_sf 2019
 ---
 <figure>